project-chip/connectedhomeip/docs/guides/mbedos_commissioning.md

 To build the POSIX CLI CHIPTool application check the guide [POSIX CLI guide](../../examples/chip-tool/README.md).

-## Device commisioning for CLI
+## Device commissioning for CLI

 In order to send commands to a device, it must be paired with the client and connected to the network.

-To run the commisioning process via BLE, run the built executable and pass it the network ssid and password, fabric id, discriminator and pairing code of the remote device.
+To run the commissioning process via BLE, run the built executable and pass it the network ssid and password, fabric id, discriminator and pairing code of the remote device.